jamesmurdza/ai-agent-camp-generation/README.md

 ## 6. **Defining a calculator**

-There is no AI, here, and that's the point.
-Instead of something silly like an imaginary machete, let's give the AI assistant something useful.
+There is no LLM involved in this code.
+This code takes a mathematical equation, evaluates it, and gives the result.

 <img src="chart-calculator.svg " />